Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Born 1907, Montreal, Quebec.
 Died 1989.
 Her father believed so much in women’s rights that he had marched in a suffragist parade in

-actively promoted environmental issues and the rights of women.
-She offered her services at free legal clinics giving talks on women’s rights
+U.S.A. where she actively promoted environmental issues and the rights of women.
+She offered her services at free legal clinics giving

-and writing a handbook of legal rights for women in Florida in 1976.
+talks on women’s rights and writing a handbook of legal rights for women in Florida in 1976.

 Cheryl Marlene Davidson 3643